This is a reader-supported site. When you buy through links on this site, I may earn an affiliate commission. Thanks for your support! 🙂

 If you’d like to watch this on video, scroll down below.

-Step 1 – Apply a thin coat of paper mache clay over your armature.
+Step 1 – Apply a thin coat of paper mache over your armature.

-In this image I’m using the new recipe for paper mache clay that doesn’t use any flour, but you can do the same thing with the original recipe.
+In this image I’m using the new recipe for paper mache clay that doesn’t use any flour, but you can do the same thing with the original recipe, with the silky-smooth air dry clay recipe, or with paper strips and paste.
 (I know the image makes it look like I’m working in the dark, but that’s because I bought a new camera and I was still learning how to use it. 🙂 )

 I never measure the thickness of the layer of paper mache clay I apply.
 I just make sure none of the armature is showing through.
 Both of the recipes for paper mache will dry very hard and strong.